MonoidMusician/blog/sources/technology.md

   : I spent a while trying to find a nice sans-serif font that had character to use for UI accents, like the info boxes I sprinkled into the [Eudoxus real numbers post](Eudoxus.html) and the input boxes on the [parsing posts](parser.html).
     I really love Amaranth because it meets these goals: almost all characters have a little extra flair and curve to them, so it remains distinctive and legible.
     I just wish it was available as a [variable font](https://fonts.google.com/knowledge/introducing_type/introducing_variable_fonts), itʼs a bit heavy for my liking.
-    Of course, it doesnʼt help that Cormorant is so feather-light …
+    Of course, it doesnʼt help that Cormorant is so feather-light&nbsp;…

 ## Pandoc
 [Pandoc](https://pandoc.org/) is cool because itʼs written in Haskell and does what I need.